Remote Development With Visual Studio Code

 This guide explains how to use Teleport and Visual Studio Code's remote SSH extension.

-Configure your local SSH client to access Teleport nodes:
+Configure your local SSH client to access Teleport Nodes, assigning the

 log in to your proxy:tsh login --proxy proxy.foo.example.com --user alice